Faith without works is... well. You know the rest.

 No donation, affiliation, or qualification required.
 All you need is a desire to rest.
 No childcare provided, however, so if you do bring your little ones, please make sure that they're willing and able to sit quietly.

 Silicon Valley may be the tech center of the world, but we have a lot of talented performers who are itching to share a stage around here too!
 Rehearsing, doing tech, and generally spending time together around a community production is one of the best ways we know of to build fellowship.
 See our Lighted Window page for details on our next production.

 Also, check out the fabulous front-page review of "A Christmas Carol" in The Campbell Express!
 Yes, we are stars.
 No, we won't forget where we came from.

 Coffee and books... ah, bliss

 Part of our mission at CUCC is social-justice-related, and the way we begin to make the world better is by educating ourselves.
-We are currently meeting from 12-2PM until 5/20 at the Snake and Butterfly every Saturday to read from Michelle Alexander's The New Jim Crow.
 We spend the first hour reading, and the next hour or so processing/ discussing.
 No homework--or previous attendance--required!

 Social justice discussions over $25 Raisinets

 The stories that are told to our culture shape where we go next, so movies are a great way to start discussions about what it means to be a person of faith in the modern world.
 Every few weeks we get together to see a film, and afterwards, some of us hang out and discuss it.
-Contact Lauren, or see our Facebook page, for details about the next screening.
+See our Facebook page, for details about the next screening.